danbz/aesthetic-programming/source/9-AlgorithmicProcedures/Readme.md

 ## Required reading

-- Ensmenger, Nathan.
-"The Multiple Meanings of a Flowchart." *Information & Culture: A Journal of History*, vol. 51 no. 3, 2016, pp. 321-351.
-Project MUSE, doi:10.1353/lac.2016.0013
+- Nathan Ensmenger, "The Multiple Meanings of a Flowchart." *Information & Culture: A Journal of History*, vol. 51 no. 3, 2016, pp. 321-351.
+Project MUSE, doi:10.1353/lac.2016.0013.
-- Taina Bucher, Taina.
-"The Multiplicity of Algorithimcs" in *If...Then: Algorithmic Power and Politics* (Oxford: Oxford University Press, 2018), 19-40.
+- Taina Bucher, "The Multiplicity of Algorithimcs" in *If...Then: Algorithmic Power and Politics* (Oxford: Oxford University Press, 2018), 19-40.
 - Marcus du Sautoy, The Secret Rules of Modern Living: Algorithms - Clips, *BBC Four* (2015), https://www.bbc.co.uk/programmes/p030s6b3/clips.

 ## Further reading